bader-daniel/ios_cdp_discovery/README.md

 Password is collected with input(), not ideal

-ability to specify initial hosts to odd to search using a range (low to high address), instead of csv file.
+ability to specify initial hosts to add to search using a range (low to high address), instead of csv file.

 Different IOS-versions should be different classes, so that more types of devices can be used with better methods for collecting data for those that support it.